NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/compose-graphql-query.md

 ## Set up a query and choose a dataset

-Click on the editing pane of GraphiQL and add this base query, replacing `zone-id` with your Cloudflare zone ID:
+Click on the editing pane of GraphiQL and add this base query, replacing `zone-id` with your Khulnasoft zone ID:

 ![Adding a base query in the GraphiQL pane][4]

 {{<Aside type="note" header="Note">}}

-To find the zone's tag, log in to your Cloudflare account and select the site for which you want to obtain the tag.
-In the Cloudflare dashboard **Overview** page, scroll to the **API** section in the right sidebar, which displays your zone and account tags.
+To find the zone's tag, log in to your Khulnasoft account and select the site for which you want to obtain the tag.
+In the Khulnasoft dashboard **Overview** page, scroll to the **API** section in the right sidebar, which displays your zone and account tags.